PaulsonLab/PALM-Mean/README.md

 Experiments can be run using the `main.py` script.
 Users need to specify the path for the .npy and .json files containing GP training data and hyperparameter settings.
 Gurobi license is required to solve the lower bounding problem (MIQCP).

+Hyperparameter setting for PALM-Mean can be specified in main.py.

 We currently only support squared exponential kernel function.
 Support of Matern class kernel function will be released in future.

 **Basic Command**